Edge-preserving noise for diffusion models: Related work

+Most existing diffusion-based generative models~\cite{sohl2015deep,song2019generative,song2020score,ho2020denoising} corrupt data samples by adding noise with the same variance across all pixels.
+Generative models tend to have the ability to produce more diverse and novel content when the noise variance is higher, whereas lower variance noise is better at preserving the underlying structure of the data.
+Various efforts have explored diffusion processes beyond those driven solely by isotropic noise. \cite{rissanen2022generative} introduced an inverse heat dissipation model (IHDM), which applies isotropic Gaussian blurring to corrupt images, which they show is equivalent to introducing non-isotropic noise in the frequency domain.
+One line of work ~\cite{bansal2022cold,daras2023soft} investigates arbitrary forward diffusion processes with mixed components such as blurring, noise, masking... \cite{hoogeboom2022blurring} propose a generalized form of heat dissipation and diffusion by combining isotropic noise and blurring.

-Various efforts~\citep{bansal2022cold,daras2023soft} were made to develop non-isotropic noise models for diffusion processes. \citet{dockhorn2022scorebased} proposed to use critically-damped Langevin diffusion where the data variable at any time is augmented with an additional "velocity" variable.
-Noise is only injected in the velocity variable. \citet{voleti2022score} performed a limited study on the impact of isotropic vs non-isotropic Gaussian noise for a score-based model.
+Another line of work has explored non-isotropic forms of noise in diffusion models. \cite{dockhorn2022scorebased} proposed to use critically-damped Langevin diffusion where the data variable at any time is augmented with an additional "velocity" variable.
+Noise is only injected in the velocity variable. \cite{voleti2022score} performed a limited study on the impact of isotropic vs non-isotropic Gaussian noise for a score-based model.
 The idea behind non-isotropic Gaussian noise is to use noise with different variance across image pixels.
-They use a non-diagonal covariance matrix to generate non-isotropic Gaussian noise, but their sample quality did not improve in comparison to the isotropic case. \citet{yu2024constructing} developed this idea further and proposed a Gaussian noise model that adds noise with non-isotropic variance to pixels.
+They use a non-diagonal covariance matrix to generate non-isotropic Gaussian noise, but their sample quality did not improve in comparison to the isotropic case. \cite{yu2024constructing} developed this idea further and proposed a Gaussian noise model that adds noise with non-isotropic variance to pixels.
 The variance is chosen based on how much a pixel or region needs to be edited.
 They demonstrated a positive impact on editing tasks.
+More recently, \cite{huang2024blue} proposed a blue noise diffusion model (BNDM), using negatively correlated noise for enhanced visual quality and FID scores.
+While IHDM and BNDM also consider a form of non-isotropic noise, they do not explicitly account for structures present in the signal.

-Our definition of anisotropy follows directly from the seminal work by \citet{perona1990scale} on anisotropic diffusion for image filtering.
+Our definition of non-isotropy is inspired by the seminal work of \cite{perona1990scale} on anisotropic diffusion for edge-preserving image filtering (removing noise from images).
 We apply a non-isotropic variance to pixels in an edge-aware manner, meaning that we suppress noise on edges.